Updated: Nov 7

 In the recent Supreme Court case, Nielsen v Preap, decided on March 19th, 2019, a majority of justices sided with the Trump Administration in indefinitely detaining immigrants who have committed a criminal offense.
 This ruling also states that they are not entitled to a bond hearing while they remain in custody.

 This ruling mainly affects non-citizens who have committed a criminal offense as defined in 8 U.S.C § 1226 (c).
 This includes both undocumented and legal immigrants currently in the U.S. Even if you have a Green Card, you could still be arrested if you have a criminal record.
-For example, those who have committed a violation of any law or regulation relating to a controlled substance, crimes involving human trafficking, or any firearm offenses are all subjected to this court ruling.
+For example, those who have violated any law or regulation relating to a controlled substance, crimes involving human trafficking, or any firearm offenses are all subjected to this court ruling.

 What could this mean for you?
 This ruling could restrict your ability to be released by bond awaiting the judge’s decision, especially if you fall within the jurisdiction of the US Code previously mentioned.
 We at Shan Potts Law Offices have been helping immigrants obtain relief from removal proceedings and avoid deportation.
 We help people clear their criminal records so they can avoid getting arrested by ICE.
 We are dedicated to fighting for you and will do everything in our power to help you achieve the best possible ruling.
 We can provide the legal analysis and assistance to represent you in court or on legal documentation, so you and your family can live and work legally in the U.S.

 Contact us at 323-803-7147 if you or someone you know requires legal assistance.